fastrgv/hbox/README.md

 * Reran benchmarks.
 Now 65 out of 90.
 * Made some minor clarifications in documents.

-**ver 1.4.2 -- 13dec2025**

-* Discovered a simple new heuristic usable even by non-hungarian methods that reduces runtimes of several already solvable puzzles.
-Also found two newly solvable puzzles, bringing the total up to 61 of 90.

-**ver 1.4.1 -- 25nov2025**

-* Enhanced capability to further minimize the "Box-Valid" domain.
-This means bigger puzzles will meet the 256 box-valid cell limit.
-* Bumped other [soft] limits to: Max-RowCol=64, Max-Box=128 (enables solving and viewing many of the larger sasquatch puzzles).
-* Found 2 more solvable puzzles from the "small" set.
-Now solves 190/200.
-* Found that solvability versus pri3 was extremely sensitive.
-So I more carefully defined priority #3 to give more robust & reliable performance.

 #### More change-history at end of this file